 A consistent British MotoGP podium finisher who transitioned into a crucial development role as a factory test rider in World Superbikes.

-Bradley Smith's career in motorcycle racing is a study in intelligent consistency and successful adaptation.
-The Oxfordshire native, born in 1990, shot to prominence as a teenage sensation in the 125cc world championship, known for his smooth, calculated riding style rather than reckless aggression.
-His perseverance paid off with a full-time MotoGP seat, where he became a reliable points-scorer and occasional podium threat for the Tech3 Yamaha team.
-Smith's sharp technical feedback and analytical approach made him a valued asset to engineers, traits that perfectly set the stage for the second act of his racing life.
-After his Grand Prix career, he seamlessly moved into the demanding world of testing, first with Aprilia and then as the official test rider for the factory BMW Motorrad World Superbike team.
-In this behind-the-scenes role, his experience is instrumental in developing championship-winning machinery, proving that a racer's impact can be profound long after the checkered flag falls on their last grand prix.
+Bradley Smith built a career on intelligent consistency and successful adaptation.
+The Oxfordshire native, born in 1990, became a teenage sensation in the 125cc world championship with a smooth, calculated riding style rather than reckless aggression.
+His perseverance earned a full-time MotoGP seat, where he scored points reliably and occasionally threatened the podium for the Tech3 Yamaha team.
+Smith's sharp technical feedback and analytical approach made him a valued asset to engineers.
+After his Grand Prix career, he moved into testing, first with Aprilia and then as the official test rider for the factory BMW Motorrad World Superbike team.
+In this behind-the-scenes role, his experience helps develop championship-winning machinery, proving a racer's impact can be profound long after the checkered flag falls on their last grand prix.

 1981–1996